 Kroger to remove some COVID-19 benefits for unvaccinated employees

-The grocer will no longer provide unpaid COVID-19 leave for unvaccinated employees and will apply a $50 monthly health insurance surcharge to salaried non-union workers who are unvaccinated and enrolled in a company healthcare plan, a spokesperson said on Tuesday.
+The company will no longer provide paid COVID-19 leave for unvaccinated employees and will apply a $50 monthly health insurance surcharge to salaried non-union workers who are unvaccinated and enrolled in a company healthcare plan, a Kroger spokesperson said on Tuesday.

+Companies have tried other means to get their employees vaccinated, such as educational campaigns and incentive programs, but they did not see the desired results, Wade Symons, regulatory resources group leader at benefits company Mercer told Reuters.

+"I think employers sort of see hitting employees in the wallet as a true motivator that ... should increase vaccination levels."

 Kroger, among the biggest private employers in the United States, had about 465,000 full and part-time workers as of Jan.
 31, according to a regulatory filing.